Cog-Creators/Red-DiscordBot/docs/update_red.rst

 Linux & Mac
 -----------

-If you have Red 3.2.0 or newer, you can upgrade by following these 4 easy steps:
+If you have Red 3.2.0 or newer, you can upgrade by following a few easy steps:

 1. Shut your bot down.